 (1) In this regulation —

-“relevant depth” means 30 metres below the lowest part of the natural surface of the land concerned.
+relevant depth means 30 metres below the lowest part of the natural surface of the land concerned.

 (2) At least 14 days before carrying out mining at or below the relevant depth under Crown land described in any of section 20(5)(a) to (e), the holder of a mining tenement must give written notice in accordance with subregulation (4) to the occupier of the Crown land unless that occupier has already given written consent for mining above the relevant depth.